Lucite Purses - Popular Bags of the 1940s

 Graphic Art and Illustrations of Vintage Fashion and Style

-Retro Style Box Handbag
+Retro Revival: The Box Handbag Returns

 Embroidered Beaded Evening Box Purse